aj-ace/Blockchain-Authentication/README.md

 After authentication, the users can view, add, update and delete their own notes

-The client folder contains the front-end web client code built using reactjs
+The client folder contains the front-end web client code built using reactjs and material UI

-The contract folder contains the smart contract code
+The contract folder contains the smart contract code (ethereum contract)

 The server folder contains the back-end code built using nodejs with expressjs framework and MongoDB for database